ramanaditya/azure-functions-workshop/README.md

 # Gold Weekly Workshop Series - Azure Functions
 ![Intro](./images/intro.jpg)

+**Azure Functions** is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.
+It allows you to implement your system's logic into readily-available blocks of code called "functions".
+Also it is cost effective, auto scalable and easy deployable.

 ## Benefits of Attending the Session

 - How to prepare for the workshop?